-An effective approach to treatment planning can also help to identify potential challenges that may arise during a patient’s therapy and is developed collaboratively to consider both the patient and provider.
+Effective treatment planning can identify potential challenges that may arise during a patient’s therapy.

-With these key outcomes in mind, an effective treatment plan includes several elements:
+To increase a client’s wellbeing, an effective treatment plan for mental health includes several elements:

-- Their medical or treatment history: Including any relevant demographic information, previous diagnoses, past treatments, and important details from physical or psychological assessments
+- Their medical or treatment history: Including any relevant demographic information, previous and current diagnoses, past treatments, and important details from physical or behavioral assessments

 - Treatment modalities: For example, the behavioral, social, or psychological treatments that will be targeted